emacs-lsp/lsp-dart/README.md

 `lsp-dart-flutter-hot-reload` - Trigger Flutter hot reload on the debug sessions.

+For hot-reload/restart on buffer save you can enable `lsp-dart-dap-flutter-hot-reload-on-save` or `lsp-dart-dap-flutter-hot-restart-on-save`.

 #### Custom templates

 You can register a custom template for debugging with `dap-register-debug-template`, check the following example: